-Conquer Club was one of the first online strategy games to tackle the world of Risk, and it holds true to its founding principals.
-The free-to-play game features almost everything you know and love about the Parker Brother’s original, just without the official title.
-The game doesn’t require any additional software — aside from your favorite browser — and touts a robust, active community that is frequently tackling online tournaments and participating in one of the most rip-roaring forums on the Web.
+Conquer Club was one of the first online strategy games to tackle the world of Risk, and it holds true to its founding principles.
+The free-to-play game features almost everything you know and love about the Parker Brothers original, just without the official title.
+The game doesn’t require any additional software — aside from your favorite browser — and touts a robust, active community that frequently hosts online tournaments and hosts one of the most rip-roaring forums on the Web.
 The interface could definitely use a bit of a facelift, but the wide selection of maps and the sheer number of diehard members have kept the game alive and well long after the site’s launch.

 The game is free to play, regularly updated, and provides a premium option should you decide you want unlimited active games, private messaging, vacation periods, or a slew of other features not included with a standard account.

 Cartographers rejoice!
-Major Command, aka MajCom to some, boasts some of the most stunning Riskesque gameplay currently available online.
+Major Command boasts some of the most stunning Risk-esque gameplay currently available online.
 The interface and map design are simply gorgeous, whether you are confined to a single battlefield in Africa or operating on a global scale, and the ability to choose between Casual and Real Time game modes adds a level depth that’s hard to find elsewhere.
 Like Risk, players are randomly assigned a region and given deployable troops in an effort to conquer the entire map or reach the mission objective.

 The game is free to play, routinely updated, and features a lively community that can never seem to get enough of Major Command.
 Try joining a clan, entering a tournament, or opting for the premium version if you really want to get down and dirty.

-Warlight is Risk alternative that is actually worth it both on and offline.
-The game features an admirable AI, a decent collection of maps, competitive ladders, and compelling gameplay that works in the same vein as the rest of the picks on our list.
+Warlight is a Risk alternative that is actually worth it, both on- and offline.
+The game features an admirable A.I., a decent collection of maps, competitive ladders, and compelling gameplay that works in the same vein as the rest of the picks on our list.
 Some of the maps are massive (3,000 territories) and players can choose the pace at which the game plays out if they want more fast-paced gameplay than is traditionally offered.
-The site is also frequently updated, with new features being rolled out regularly, and boasts one of the more flexible engine game engines out there.
+The site is also frequently updated, with new features rolling out regularly, and boasts one of the more flexible game engines out there.